citusdata/mongo_fdw/README.md

 SEMI, and ANTI join.
 Moreover, only joins between two tables are pushed down and not when either inner or outer relation is the join itself.

+### AGGREGATE push-down
+mongo_fdw now also supports aggregate push-down.
+Push aggregates to the remote MongoDB server instead of fetching all of the rows and aggregating them locally.
+This gives a very good performance boost for the cases where aggregates can be pushed down.
+The push-down is currently limited to aggregate functions min, max, sum, avg, and count, to avoid pushing down the functions that are not present on the MongoDB server.
+The aggregate filters, orders, variadic and distinct are not pushed down.

 ### New MongoDB C Driver Support
 This enhancement is to add a new [MongoDB][1]' C driver.
 The current implementation is based on the legacy driver of MongoDB.
 But